-Sing in the Shower to Make Friends with Your Vagus Nerve
+Sing in the Shower to Make Friends With Your Vagus Nerve

 7 ways to strengthen the vagus nerve and build resilience to emotional stress.

 Ever sung in a choir?
-Sang happy birthday at a gathering of friends and family?
+Sang "Happy Birthday" at a gathering of friends and family?
 Raised your voice in harmony with others while singing a hymn?
 It feels really good.
 There are many reasons for that and one has to do with the vagus nerve.

 What is the vagus nerve?
 The ”wandering” or vagus nerve is the longest cranial nerve in the body.
 It connects the brain and the gut, lungs, and heart.
 And it plays a critical role in helping us “rest and digest.”

-Increasing the tone of the vagus nerve enables our body to relax faster after experiencing stress.
-1
+Increasing the tone of the vagus nerve enables our body to relax faster after experiencing stress.1

 And who couldn’t use some more of that in uncertain times when our normal routines and lifestyle are so disrupted?

 It turns out that exercising and strengthening the vagus nerve is relatively simple.
 You don’t need to go to a gym or even leave the house.
 You can do it while at your computer or even laying down in bed.
-And with practice, you can learn to do it as a background activity while you wash dishes, make meals, and other routine tasks.
+And with practice, you can learn to do it as a background activity while you wash dishes, make meals, and do other routine tasks.
 In fact, I’m doing it right now as I write this.